Tribute

 A tribute (/ˈtrɪbjuːt/; from Latin tributum, "contribution") is wealth, often in kind, that a party gives to another as a sign of submission, allegiance or respect.
 Various ancient states exacted tribute from the rulers of lands which the state conquered.
 In the case of alliances, lesser parties may pay tribute to more powerful parties as a sign of allegiance.
 Tributes are different from taxes, as they are not collected in the same regularly routine manner that taxes are.
 Further, with tributes, a recognition of political submission by the payer to the payee is uniquely required.
-The large sums, essentially protection money, paid by the later Roman and Byzantine Empires to barbarian peoples to prevent them attacking imperial territory, would not be considered tributes, as the Empire accepted no inferior political position.
-A payment such as this that is paid by a superior political entity to an inferior one is instead known as a "subsidy".

-Tribute Empires

-The ancient Persian Achaemenid Empire is an example of an ancient tribute empire; one that made relatively few demands on its non-Persian subjects other than the regular payment of tribute, which might be gold, luxury goods, animals, soldiers or slaves.
-Failure to keep up the payments had dire consequences.
-The reliefs at Persepolis show processions of figures bearing varied types of tribute.